After completing this how-to you will know how to change the time window and resolution and what each means.

 How to change the resolution

 In Chart Controls, the resolution section has a slider which can select different time selections (8 hours, 1 day, 1 week, etc).
 These will change depending on how much total time has been selected in your query.
-So, when I have a bit over a month of time in my Time View chart, the far left hand option will be 2 month and the right hand option will be 8 hours.
+So, when I have a bit over a month of time in my Time View chart, the option at the left end of the scale will be 1 30-day month and the option at the right end of the scale will be 8 hours.

 But when I have about a week of time in my Time View chart, the far left hand option will be 1 week and the right hand option will be 2 hours.